Justin Bartha

 Justin Lee Bartha (born July 21, 1978) is an American actor.
 In film, Bartha has played Riley Poole in the National Treasure film series and Doug Billings in The Hangover trilogy.
 His television roles include David Sawyer in the NBC comedy series The New Normal as well as Colin Morrello in the CBS All Access (later Paramount+) legal and political drama The Good Fight.

 Early life

 Bartha was born in Fort Lauderdale, Florida, and moved to West Bloomfield, Michigan when he was eight.
-His father, Stephen, is a commercial real estate agent while his mother, Betty, is a school teacher.
-He has one older brother, Jeffrey.
 Bartha was raised in a Reform Jewish family.
 After he graduated from West Bloomfield High School in 1996, he moved to New York City and studied filmmaking and theatre at New York University's Tisch School of Arts.

 Career

 Bartha began his film career behind the camera as a production assistant on the film Analyze This.
 His acting debut came with his first film, 54, as a clubgoer.
 He wrote and directed a short film, Highs and Lows, which was shown at the South by Southwest Film Festival in 2003.
 Additionally, he wrote, produced, and starred in an MTV pilot called The Dustin and Justin Show.

 Bartha co-starred opposite Ben Affleck, Jennifer Lopez, Christopher Walken and Al Pacino in the critically bashed Gigli in 2003, before his co-starring role in the National Treasure franchise (2004; 2007) as Riley Poole.
 He reprised the role in the series continuation for Disney+.

 In 2006, Bartha co-starred in the film Failure to Launch and NBC's sitcom Teachers which only aired six episodes.

 In November 2007, Bartha was cast in an indie drama, Holy Rollers.
 His character lures a young Hasidic Jew (Jesse Eisenberg) into becoming an ecstasy dealer.
 Filming began in New York in the spring of 2008, and the film was released in 2010.
 Bartha re-teamed with Eisenberg for Eisenberg's critically acclaimed play, Asuncion.
 Bartha also starred alongside Catherine Zeta-Jones in the Bart Freundlich film, The Rebound which is about a 25-year-old man who starts a romance with his older single mother neighbor, the film began shooting in April 2008 in New York and finished in June.
 In The Hangover comedy film series, he played Doug Billings, one of the "Wolfpack" members who goes on weekend trips with the trio.
 After a wild night of partying, he goes missing and his friends frantically search everywhere for him.